 Please go to the following link for the most recent deadlines:grad.uta.edu/prospective/apply/before/#deadlines

-The Chemistry and Biochemistry Department accepts inquiries and preliminary applications year-round but only admits students in the Spring and Fall semesters.
+The Chemistry and Biochemistry Department accepts inquiries and preliminary applications year-round.
+However, we usually admit students only in Fall semesters.

 - What is the address to send application materials to?

 Office of Graduate Studies

 701 S Nedderman Drive